papivot/k8s-operations/Moving to Distroless.md

 * 7. ...
 10. Mark the files executable.
 Not sure if this is needed???
 May be required (TBD)
 * 11. ...
 13. Run PIP to download and install the relevant Python3 packages to the known location in the build env.
 * 15. Now that the build environment is ready/prepared, we get the relevant distroless Docker image from gcr.io.
 The links/details are provided [here.](https://github.com/GoogleContainerTools/distroless)
 * 16. ...
-17. Copy the relevent files/directory structure from the `build-env` to the distroless image.
+17. Copy the relevant files/directory structure(s) from the `build-env` to the distroless image.
 * 18. Copy the pip packages from the `build-env` to the relevant folder in the distroless image.
+*  19. Optional - if using a non-standard package path (default is

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQzNDg3NzE1MywxODIxNjU5NzY1LDE4MD
-UxNTkyNDNdfQ==
+eyJoaXN0b3J5IjpbLTE2NTYxNDg3MzEsMTgyMTY1OTc2NSwxOD
+A1MTU5MjQzXX0=
 -->